fermop/portafolio/README.md

-# Hola Juniors - First Challenge
+# Portfolio

-This is a solution to the [first challenge](https://holajuniors.com/crear-y-vender-una-plantillas-html-y-css/), where I show who I am and what my skills are.
+This is my portfolio where I show who I am and what my skills are.
+It's important to highligh that I didn't make the design, my portfolio is based on the [first challenge](https://holajuniors.com/crear-y-vender-una-plantillas-html-y-css/) of [iosonomauri's](https://www.youtube.com/@iosonomauri) YouTube channel.

 ## Table of contents